wowwood/HHI-Site/README.md

 ## How to edit the contacts

 The data for the contact information is in `hugo.toml`.

-The Markdown for the rest of the contact page (other than the actual contacts) is in `content/contact.md`.
+This is probably where you would need to make changes.

 The HTML template to generate the list is `layouts/shortcodes/contact_list.html`.